 Posts from the category WordPress

-WordPress is a web-browser-based content management system, which started life as a spin-off of b2/cafelog before becoming the most widespread CMS in the world.
-I began giving support during the early development of WordPress’ predecessor b2/cafelog in 2001, and I’ve built personal and professional sites using WordPress for over sixteen years.
-I’m currently a partner and developer at Swiss WordPress agency Say Hello.
+WordPress is a web-browser-based content management system: the most widespread of its type in the world.
+I began giving support during the early development of WordPress’ predecessor b2/cafelog in 2001, and I’ve built personal and professional sites using WordPress since 2003.
+I’m currently CEO and developer at Swiss WordPress agency Say Hello.

 Improving the addition of specific WordPress core heading blocks using just the keyboard.